 Gender imbalance in Australia’s professional music sector continues to be perpetuated by the programming choices of our major symphonic performance organisations.
 WAYO acknowledges this lack of parity, and is working towards correcting this through a focus on equality at a grass roots level.
 This commission has been designed to offer a female professional the opportunity to write, rehearse, and perform a large-scale orchestral work in a high-profile performance setting, whilst retaining creative autonomy over her work.

-The piece will be workshopped and conducted by acclaimed Australian conductor, Jon Tooby, during WAYO’s third season from August – September 2020.
-The award will consist of a cash prize of $5000, significant rehearsal time, live performance of the work at Perth Concert Hall on 26 September to an expected live audience in excess of 1500, and a live recording of the work.
+The selected composer will be invited to write a ten-minute piece for full symphony orchestra with triple winds, to be premiered by our flagship ensemble (WA Youth Orchestra) in Perth Concert Hall.
+The award will consist of a cash prize of $5000, significant rehearsal time, live performance of the work at Perth Concert Hall to an expected live audience in excess of 1500, and a live recording of the work.

 Please submit scores of three original compositions that best show your ability.
 The selection should be varied, but specifically display your strengths in composing for orchestra or large ensemble.